abennett/ttt/README.md

-# ttt - Turn Taking Tool
+# ttt - Team Table Top

 `ttt` is a real-time, multiplayer CLI tool designed to manage turn order and initiative for team meetings.
 Built with Go, it uses WebSockets for low-latency updates and to bring a bit more joy into your day.